Stelele/EEE3096S-Mini-Project/README.md

 # Introduction

-This script runs an environment logger system that monitors temperature and light intensity.
+This script runs an environment logger system that monitors temperature and light intensity on a Rapsberry Pi Zero W. The script works on a circuit connected as shown below.

+![][circuit diagram.JPG]

 # Setup